 First, pop in the required number of pacs based on your load size, then fill your washer with your laundry and turn the machine on.

-- For medium size loads, pop in 1 laundry pac.
+- For Small/Medium size loads, pop 1 laundry pac.

-- For larger or heavily soiled loads, go ahead and use 2 pacs.
+- For Large/X-Large or heavily soiled loads, go ahead and use 2 pacs.

-- For extra-large size loads, go ahead and use in 3 pacs.
+- For XX-Large size loads, go ahead and use in 3 pacs.

 How Much Liquid Laundry Detergent to Use?